duxan/cordova-plugin-lightbluebean/README.md

 }
 ```

-- Callbacks are optional, but `MAC address` you have to enter.
-It is provided with you BITalino kit.
-Also, you need to have Bluetooth ON and paired with device (PIN is 1234)
+- Callbacks are optional
-- If you run it via USB debug you can check for logs with logcat: `adb logcat | grep "BITalino"` and in browser console: `chrome://inspect/#devices`
+- If you run it via USB debug you can check for logs with logcat: `adb logcat | grep "LightBlue"` and in browser console: `chrome://inspect/#devices`
-- Basic info will come via Android Toast, too.

-## TODO
-- stopping methods
-- action isBitalinoUP("MAC")
-- action getBitalinoFrame(Int skip)